 We were sitting in my grandparents living room.
 The room was full of family members cozied up on my grandmother’s overstuffed floral patterned furniture.
+The new furniture delivery was admired by everyone and they started occupying them immediately.
 The kids sat cross legged on the floor.
 Their wood burning fire was crackling, and the adults were chatting and laughing with one another.
 It was in this perfect family moment that I had rambunctiously knocked over a glass of juice.
 The adults quickly scattered for towels and cleaner as I watched the juice soak into my grandmother’s meticulously clean carpet.
 Now I’m not sure what prompted my mother to tell the story she did at that moment.
 It might have been a nervous attempt to explain my behaviour or it might have just been a moment to get a lighthearted laugh.
 My mother began to tell a story.
 She explained to the group that during her pregnancy with my older sister she drank out of a pink cup and she had a girl, and then during her pregnancy with my younger brother she drank out of a blue cup and she had a boy, but she explained that when she was pregnant with me she drank out of a monkey cup and she got me.
 The room erupted in laughter.
 I remember sitting there with a forced smile frozen on my face thinking the story through.
 I didn’t get it.
 What was she trying to say?
 Why was everyone laughing so hard?

 While the adults continued their laughter exclaiming “how funny” the joke was, I scooted off to the washroom.
 I flipped on the bathroom light, pulled out the stepstool that was tucked under the sink and climbed on top.
 I leaned in closely towards the mirror and took a long hard look at myself.
 I didn’t “look” like a monkey, so the joke must have been referring to something else about me.
 They must have meant my personality was like a monkey.
 Was that it?
 I wasn’t sure if I was hurt and confused, or just embarrassed.
 I could feel warm tears welling up in my eyes so I reached down and grabbed a wad of toilet paper to wipe the evidence of pain from my face.
 I stared at my reflection in the mirror for a long time until I figured out what the story meant.